doyubkim/fluid-engine-dev/README.md

 To learn how to build, test, and install the SDK, please check out [INSTALL.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/INSTALL.md).

+## Documentations

+All the documentations for the framework can be found from [the project website](http://doyubkim.github.io/fluid-engine-dev/documentation/) including the API reference.

 ## Examples

 Here are some of the example simulations generated using Jet framework.
 Corresponding example codes can be found under src/examples.
 All images are rendered using [Mitsuba renderer](https://www.mitsuba-renderer.org/).
+Find out more demos from [the project website](http://doyubkim.github.io/fluid-engine-dev/examples/).

 ![Examples](https://github.com/doyubkim/fluid-engine-dev/raw/master/doc/img/examples.png "Examples")